THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 If you shop on Amazon, you know that many times the Kindle version of a book is cheaper than the physical copy.

-But you can save even more money on that digital version.
+But you can lower the cost on that digital version even more.

 Next time you are buying something on Amazon, look at the shipping options.

 Many times they offer a basic shipping option.